PartySafe@Cal celebrates third annual awards

 April 17, 2017

-PartySafe@Cal is a University Health Services, Tang Center Health Promotion program that collaborates with a wide variety of campus and community partners to reduce alcohol-related harm.
-The awards celebration was held from 4:30-6pm at the Bear's Lair and was facilitated by PartySafe@Cal coordinator Karen Hughes.
+PartySafe is a Health Promotion program that collaborates with a wide variety of campus and community partners to reduce alcohol-related harm.
+The awards celebration was held from 4:30-6 pm at the Bear's Lair and was facilitated by PartySafe coordinator Karen Hughes.
 View the full photo album.

 Award Awardee(s) About